toto6321/Note/A Magic line of JavaScript Code!.md

 ##### [Operator Precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#operator_precedence)

-The *precedence* of operators determines the order they are applied when  evaluating an expression.
+> The *precedence* of operators determines the order they are applied when  evaluating an expression.
 You can override operator precedence by using parentheses.
+>

-The following table describes the precedence of operators, from highest to lowest.
+> The following table describes the precedence of operators, from highest to lowest.

+For complete specification, please refer to [Table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table).

 | Operator type          | Individual operators                                 |
 | ---------------------- | ---------------------------------------------------- |